...

 Some considerations specific to offenders include the following:

-• Treatment should include developing specific cognitive skills to help the offender adjust attitudes and beliefs that lead to drug abuse and crime, such as feeling entitled to have things one’s way or not understanding the consequences of one’s behavior.
+• Treatment should focus on building specific skills.
+These skills help offenders change attitudes and beliefs that lead to Substance Misuse and crime.
+For example, they may feel entitled to have things their way.
+They might also not understand the consequences of their actions.
 This includes skills related to thinking, understanding, learning, and remembering.

 • Treatment planning should include tailored services within the correctional facility and transition to community-based treatment after release.

-The We Level Up treatment center network provides world-class care with round-the-clock medical professionals available to help you cope.
-We work as an integrated team providing information about drug abuse treatment and other aspects of recovery.
+The We Level Up treatment center network offers top care.
+Medical professionals are available 24/7 to help you cope.
+We work as an integrated team providing information about Substance Misuse treatment and other aspects of recovery.
 Make this your opportunity to reclaim your life.
 Call today to speak with one of our treatment specialists.
 Our advisors know what you are going through and will answer any of your questions.

 Principles of Effective Drug Abuse Treatment

-Based on scientific research since the mid-1970s[1], the following fundamental principles should form the basis of any effective treatment program:
+Based on research since the mid-1970s, the following key principles should guide any good treatment program:

 • Addiction is a complex but treatable disease that affects brain function and behavior.